runwayml/learn/docs/getting-started/overview.md

 ## Settings

-The settings view has your account details and basic information about the app.
+The **Settings** view has your account details and basic information about the app.

 ![Input/Output View](assets/images/views/settings.png)